denovo/Antenna-faq/docs/devices.md

 You can use iTunes to upload your app.

 You can transfer the ipa into your iTunes library and then install to your device.
+If you were provided with the .zip, you need to open the the .zip file and then drag the resulting folder into iTunes.

 You can install via either a long link url: As an example:https://d3099jutct8dja.cloudfront.net/builds/113545/adhoc?Expires=1464530546&Signature=Aa8jPq-ayQyaOgnRGBWi0kvJpBh64kn3wHYNFvRcaakn~rLR3jMdIHPwUrJRnbwA~me1odT3GWjeiWAXYNhfdBpvIrMy-dji-bVU4zFqslfOeUcvWoUUFRROFptkK2jkqOT7GnF8Rn0r4zTuVZCUJ3jW7~vZW8WTSX9VBNtQrWk_&Key-Pair-Id=APKAI42DDOB6K67Z7GBA

-This will downlaod to your hard drive and  can then be transffered to your device.
+This will download to your hard drive and  can then be transffered to your device.

 On the device you can use either the QR code or you can navigate on the device using it's browser and input the short link:
 example: